• Skip to primary navigation

 • Wiring an Electric Shower

-Electrical - wiring electric shower - Information and advice on how to connect an electrical shower in your home.
+Electrical - wiring electric shower - Information and advice on how to install and wire an electrical shower in the home.
 See how to install an electric or power shower

 • Systems that a home automation system controls

-Home Automation - Introduction to home automation systems and how they work - In this project you will learn about home automation and what's involved in setting up smart home systems to control lights, heating, security and much more
+Home Automation - Introduction to home automation systems and how they work - In this project you will learn about home automation and what's involved in setting up smart home systems to control lights, heating and more

 • Reading electric meters